Obe, Afghanistan

-Obe (Owbi, Obeh, Awbih) is a town and the administrative center of Obe District, Herat Province, Afghanistan.
+Obe (اوبه) is a town and the administrative center of Obe District, Herat Province, Afghanistan.
 It is located at at 1277 m altitude in the valley of the Hari River, northeast of Herat.

 Climate

 Obe features a hot-summer humid continental climate (Köppen climate classification: Dsa).
 Precipitation is low, and mostly falls in spring and winter.
 The average annual temperature is 10.5 C.